rmarkello/abagen/README.md

 >>> files = abagen.fetch_microarray(donors='all')
 ```

+**Note**: Downloading all the data will take a long time!
+Thankfully, you only have to do this step once.

 If you do not specify `donors='all'`, microarray expression data from only one donor will be downloaded.
-If you have already downloaded the microarray expression from the Allen Brain Institute website, you can set the `data_dir` argument to use those files:
+If you have already downloaded the microarray expression from the Allen Brain Institute website, you can set the `data_dir` argument to use those files instead of re-downloading it:

 ```python
 >>> files = abagen.fetch_microarray(data_dir='/local/path/to/download', donors='all')
 ```

-The returned object is a dictionary pointing to the different data files supplied by the Allen Institute.
+The returned object `files` is a dictionary pointing to the different data files supplied by the Allen Institute.
 We can then use those files, along with the atlas image and atlas info, to generate a region x gene expression array:

 ```python
 >>> expression = abagen.get_expression_data(files, atlas.image, atlas.info)
 ```

+**Note**: Wrangling all the raw microarray data is quite time-consuming!
+This call will take quite a while...

 Unfortunately, due to how samples were collected from the donor brains, it is possible that some regions in the atlas may not be represented by any expression data.
 If you require a full matrix with expression data for _every_ region, you can specify the following: